 The District operates three advanced life support (ALS) ambulances and one reserve ALS ambulance.
 Each is staffed with two paramedics when responding to an emergency.
 In addition, the District's fire engine, tower ladder and rescue squad carry ALS equipment and are staffed by three to four firefighters who are also paramedics or EMT's.
 These fire crews respond with the ambulances on critical calls to provide additional manpower and support.

 Since tax dollars do not cover the full cost for ambulance services, the Carol Stream Fire District, like most fire districts, does charge for transporting a patient to the hospital.
 Fees are assessed based on the level of care provided.
 The District uses an ambulance billing service, Andres Ambulance Billing, that submits these claims to the patient's health insurance company.
 Once the insurance company processes a claim, non-residents are then billed for the remainder.
-Residents are NOT billed for any amounts not covered by insurance.
+Carol Stream residents transported by the Carol Stream Fire District are NOT billed for any amounts not covered by insurance.
 The District waives that portion of residents' ambulance fees.
 Click here for a list of our fees.